 Role-play how to make any customer feel welcome

-Using role-play can positively impact your team’s ability to make customers feel welcome.
+Role-play can positively impact your team’s ability to make customers feel welcome.
 That’s because it’s not just the words you choose to greet a stranger but also the body language and positive attitude.

 For new role-players, the first time participating in this make-believe scenario can feel like they are about to be pushed off the high wire at a circus with no net to catch them.

 To make the first time fun, simply have your associate stand in front of a mirror while you tell them who is coming in the door.
-The more descriptive you can be the better.
+The more descriptive you can be, the better.
 A man walking in with a bright green beard.
-An old couple stooped over their walkers.
-A pirate.
+An old couple stooped over their walkers—a pirate.
 A group of people dressed up like fruit.
 It doesn’t matter.

 Your goal is to get them to have fun with the exercise.